BlankManifold/NeedForOrder/README.md

 * Create `RotatableObject` node: inherited scene of `BaseObject` with a second `KinematicBody2D` to be pressed to control the rotation → calls `GetOverlappingBodies()` in the selection/unselection input-handler function and returns the object on top
 * Created `RotatableObject` as child of `BaseObject` and as `IRotatable`: implemented the `InputControlFlow` function to handle motion/rotation → basically
-  I recreated the selection/unselection/move/rotate functionalities of Godot's editor (or any 2d design software) but with the challening interactions beetwen objects's motion/rotation and `LevelBarriers` constraints
+  I recreated the selection/unselection/move/rotate functionalities of Godot's editor (or any 2d design software) but with the challenging interactions beetwen objects's motion/rotation and `LevelBarriers` constraints
 * Implemented a `_overlapple` variable for the objects (modifies with code the collision layer/mask)
 * Created nodes and implemented classes of: `SquareObject`, `DotObject`, `DiskObject`